ch-greams/recipe-book-app/documentation/guidelines/features.md

 ## Ingredients

 - It is virtually impossible to allow ***ingredient replacement*** in the ***recipe*** that is used as an ingredient on another page.
 And in this case I suggest to copy that recipe into ***your recipe book***, and replace ***ingredient products*** to your liking and then use this ***recipe as an ingredient***.

+## Nutrition Facts

+- Always stored values per 100g of the product, and saved serving size does not affect it in the database.